ritik8004/drupal_assignment/README.lando.md

   * `lando start` - this will configure and set up your containers and services.
   * `lando composer install` - This will install all the composer packages.
   * `lando create-databases` - This will create all the required databases.
-  * `lando blt blt:init:git` - this will initialize git hooks.
+  * `lando blt blt:init:git-hooks` - this will initialize git hooks.
   * `lando blt blt:init:settings` - this will initialize settings.
   * `lando blt frontend:setup` - see notes on BLT & NPM below
   * `lando blt frontend:build` - see notes on BLT & NPM below